aimms/documentation/webui/theming.rst

   --color_bg_widget-header: var(--color_text_default);

 Next to this kind of inheritance, it is also possible to 'inherit' from the standard AIMMS color palette.
-In same folder as the base theme example file, in the :token:`global-custom-prop-constants.css` file, these colors are listed for your reference.
+In the same folder as the base theme example file, in the :token:`global-custom-prop-constants.css` file, these colors are listed for your reference.
 So, for example:

 .. code-block:: CSS